testmunk/docs/steps.rst

 .. admonition:: teststep ios

-	This macro will touch (and activate) the input field [UITextField] with the label string passed.
+	Touches (and activates) the input field [UITextField] with the label string passed.

 	Examples: